 OHIO’S ASSIGNMENT-OF-RENTS CASE LAW IN THE CHAPTER 11 CONTEXT

 Applying this law in the context of a Chapter 11 debtor’s ability to use rents for reorganization should yield different results for each scenario.
-In other words, bankruptcy courts should allow debtors to use the rents without court authorization regardless of whether the lender consents.
+In the first scenario, bankruptcy courts should allow debtors to use the rents without court authorization regardless of whether the lender consents.
 Title to the property that produced the rents belonged to the debtor when it filed the bankruptcy petition, and the rents are not provided for “by [the] security agreement” under Ohio law because the debtors did not specifically pledge them as additional security.
 Thus, they belong to the bankruptcy estate and are not cash collateral.
 See 11 U.S.C. §§ 541(a)(1), 552(b)(2).

 In the second scenario, bankruptcy courts applying Ohio law should treat the rents as part of the bankruptcy estate and the lender’s cash collateral, unless the lender successfully had a receiver appointed or made a demand for the rents before the debtor filed the bankruptcy petition.
 The debtor conveyed the rents in the mortgage as additional security for the debt, but it continues to own the rents until the lender has a receiver appointed or takes other appropriate action.
 See, e.g., Perin, 1988 Ohio App.
 LEXIS 2089 *10.
 However, if the lender took such action before the debtor filed the petition, the court should not treat the rents as property of the estate under Ohio law because the debtor no longer owned them when it filed the petition.
 Id. at *7.